AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-rollback.md

 After you have installed a package, you can roll it back.
 This removes the changes that the package made in the target environment, and restores the affected objects to their previous configurations.

 You can roll back a promotion package within 25 hours after it is installed.
-After 25 hours, the roll back functionality is no longer available for that install.
+After 25 hours, the rollback functionality is no longer available for that install.

 ## Access requirements